 The agreement first covers the mechanics of the deal - what is being sold, where it is, how it is to be transferred, and so on.
 Then it moves on to the warranties.

 The warranties are not so much the sting in the tail as half the wasp.
-Many solicitors and buyers will deliberately insist on a seller giving warranties he obviously cannot support, then suing for the return of much of the purchase price, a few months after the sale has been completed.
+Many solicitors and buyers will deliberately insist on a seller giving warranties he obviously cannot support, then sue for the return of much of the purchase price a few months after the sale has been completed.

 We say that not as a recommendation but to illustrate the power of warranties.